ameisner/lsst_decam_recipe/README.md

 ### initialization and raw data

-Download the raw DECam science images, flats, biases and Pan-STARRS reference catalogs from the ``ap_verify_hits2015`` repository using:
+Download the raw DECam science images, flats, biases and Pan-STARRS reference catalogs for the relevant sky region from the ``ap_verify_hits2015`` repository using:

 ```
 git clone https://github.com/lsst/ap_verify_hits2015